Sports injury? Treatment of knee and shoulder

-Sports injuries and accident surgery
+Sports injuries and accidents

 Anyone who does sport intensively knows that injuries cannot be avoided.
 In contrast to professional athletes, recreational athletes often "doctor" their injuries for a long time.
 In the case of injuries, a medical examination is always recommended.